Please Note – This e-book is for the Nikon Z8 and Z9 only.

 Finally, if you’re still on the fence, think of it this way…

 So many times we spend thousands of dollars purchasing gear that we hope will help us create more powerful images.
 However, if you don’t know how to leverage the full capabilities of the gear, you’re not getting your money’s worth.
-This book is the key to unlocking the full potential of the Z9 for wildlife photography.
-You spent $5500 on the Z9 – isn’t it worth the price of a lunch date to get the most out of it?
+This book is the key to unlocking the full potential of the Z8/9 for wildlife photography.
+You spent thousands on your camera – isn’t it worth the price of a lunch date to get the most out of it?

 Heck, even if you only discover ONE new setting, trick, or technique that helps you create an amazing image, wouldn’t it be worth it?